zaborek/mactest/README.md

 11) to refresh local machine with origin (github) type "git pull" in the correct git repo on your machine.

 12) don't edit unless you're up to date

+Other things: you  might want to edit the defualt text editor that git will use to edit files.
+To do this, type 'git config --global core.editor "emacs"' for emacs, or your editor of choice.

+You may also want to update your name and email in the configuration.
+To do this type "git config --global --edit" to edit name and email (it will open in your default text editor).